 How to increase heat pump adoption to hit energy conservation targets

-As part of the UK’s journey to Net Zero there is a serious need for the decarbonisation of residential homes.
+As part of the UK’s journey to Net Zero there is a serious need for the decarbonization of residential homes.
 Household emissions from heating and hot water will need to reduce by a whopping 95% if we are to reach the government’s 2050 carbon emissions targets!

 The majority of household CO2 emissions come from heating (including generating hot water), which is why heat pump adoption is going to be so important going forward.
 We take a look at how heat pumps will help the UK reach our Net Zero and energy conservation targets; the barriers to consumers adopting them; the drivers to encourage uptake – and how Advizzo’s SaaS platform for energy providers can help.